lauraineMK/metaschool/README.md

 ## Documentation

-There are files related to issues that need to be resolved located in the `doc` folder.
+There are files related to issues that need to be resolved located in the `docs` folder.

 ## License